 The important thing to consider before you hear Blonde is the person behind it.
 Growing up as Christopher Breaux (taking his mother’s maiden name after his abusive father exited his life), Frank endured a rough childhood.
 Growing up in a New Orleans ghetto, he was bullied for his intelligence.
 And in the week that he moved into his dorm at the University of New Orleans, it was destroyed by Hurricane Katrina—along with his home.
 He transferred to the University of Louisiana, studying English.
 Later dropping out for music, he slid into homelessness and addiction.
-He slept on friends’ mattresses and wrote all night, while sleeping in the day, as noted in Nights (more to come on this song when we get to Blonde).
+He slept on friends’ mattresses and wrote all night, while sleeping in the day, as noted in Nights (more to come on this song).

 Much like how director Terrence Malick refuses to explain The Tree of Life, Ocean leaves a lot of doors open on Blonde (which, long story short, is sometimes stylized as “blond”).
 He meanders through ideas and thoughts about life, love, heartbreak, existence, and purpose.
 He is a modern philosopher in some ways.
 But—perhaps of equal importance—this gifted, avant-garde, smoothie-R&B craftsman is incredible at production.
 From Nights to Seigfried to Nikes to Pink + White to Skyline To, he drapes the lyrics with sounds that are so beautiful and crafted for the thematic elements of each given moment.
 He also knows when to minimize the components of the sound to heighten emotional experiences like Ivy.